Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

    Sync again.
 Note that Sync status displays "Conflicts detected."
 This conflict is resolved on the client and sync'd to the server.

 - In PWA2, pull up the case.
 Note that there are two "Change location of case" forms, one for Facility 1 and another for Facility 2.
 In the js console, enter `T.case._case.location.facility`.
 It should display "K0xhy1Su".

+### DiffType: Metadata - Modify Case variables on Tablet 1 and Tablet 2

+TODO: Create a form in the Case Module that uses setVariable and getVariable function

 ## Scenarios not yet supported